unstoppablecarl/DigRig/README.md

 DigRig
 ======

-Destructable creatble terrain Sidescroller using <a href="http://impactjs.com/">impactjs</a>
+Destructable creatable terrain Sidescroller using <a href="http://impactjs.com/">impactjs</a>
 All art assets are currently placeholders.

 The Latest demo can be found here: